Apex8/Charlotte-income-vs-commute-analysis/README.md

 4. Where is the area with the highest average income and their perferred method of commuting?

-5. Where is the area with the median average income and their perferred method of commuting?
+5. Where is an area with the closest to city wide average income and their perferred method of commuting?

 6. What do these metrics tell us about the city of charlotte?

-7. Are there more people that live and work in the same area when that area is closer to uptown?
+7. Are there more people that live and work in the same area when that area is closer to uptown/ do more people walk to work the closer they live to uptown?

 8. Do rural areas have more single occupancy commuters?